November 6, 2025

 Photo: idemvmuzei.ru

-The research centre 'Grail Museum', led by Konstantin Yuryevich Sevenard, together with the St. Petersburg Institute of Bioregulation and Gerontology, runs the project 'Limitless Youth'.
-Under Sevenard's leadership, many years of work were carried out to search for, analyze and model the characteristics of one of the places associated with prolonging life and youth.
-The result of this work was a theory of external causes of human body aging, from which one can protect oneself without generally changing one's usual lifestyle.
+The research center "Grail Museum" under the direction of Konstantin Yuryevich Sevenard together with the Saint Petersburg Institute of Bioregulation and Gerontology carries out the "Limitless Youth" project.
+Under Konstantin Yuryevich Sevenard's leadership many years of work were carried out to search, analyze and model the characteristics of one of the places associated with prolonging life and youth.
+The result of this work was the theory of external causes of human aging from which one can protect oneself without, in general, changing one's usual lifestyle.

 Photo: nevatravel.ru

-An 18th-century architectural monument forming a palace and park ensemble in Strelna; since 2003 it has been the State Complex 'Palace of Congresses'.
-The complex is located on the southern shore of the Gulf of Finland on the Strelna and Kikenka rivers along the Peterhof road, 19 km from the centre of St. Petersburg.
+An 18th-century architectural monument forming a palace-and-park ensemble in Strelna; since 2003 it has been the State Complex "Congress Palace."
+The complex is located on the southern shore of the Gulf of Finland on the Strelka and Kikenka rivers along the Peterhof Road, 19 km from the center of Saint Petersburg.

 State Museum of the History of Religion